Meet the Nafshenu Team

 Eric and Shera Goldstein are proud to be founding members of Nafshenu.

-Shera will be leading Nafshenu’s Hadracha (Education) program for children in Pre-K through 12th grade.
+Shera is the chair of the Core Team and will be leading Nafshenu’s Hadracha (Education) program for children in Pre-K through 12th grade.
 She holds a Master’s degree in Education (Reading) and is a certified Reading Specialist.
 She taught second grade for eight years and currently works as a literacy instructional coach.
 Shera is excited to be a part of the Nafshenu family along with Eric and their daughter, Lila.

 Lauren and Steve Thompson

 Lauren and Steve Thompson currently reside in Cherry Hill with their two sons, Paul (11) and Jason (8).
 After graduating Cherry Hill High School East in 1991, Lauren went on to receive her Bachelor’s degree in Accounting from Rutgers College – School of Business and became a CPA.
 Stephen was born and raised in Brooklyn, NY.
 This is where his passion for drawing began, and he has drawn or painted something every day of his life since then!
 Stephen earned a BA in illustration from Felician College, and an MBA in business management from Montclair State University.

 As an interfaith family, Lauren and Stephen decided to provide their children with the foundation of Judaism.
 However, not having grown up connected with the Jewish community through a synagogue or religious education, Lauren had been searching for her place in the Jewish Community for many years.
 Finally feeling inspired by Rabbi Larry, Lauren became a Bat Mitzvah in 2015.

 Both Lauren and Stephen are extremely excited to be one of the founding members of Nafshenu, and is confident that its presence will be able to connect many people who are also searching for their place in the Jewish Community, one where everyone will feel like they belong.
 Lauren currently serves as Nafshenu's treasurer.